 Be as complete and accurate as possible.
+If two married people are filing together, both are equally responsible for being accurate.
 If more space is needed, attach a separate sheet to this form.
+Include the line number to which the additional information applies.
 On the top of any additional pages, write your name and case number (if known).